-In Nevada, a search warrant permits police to conduct a search of an area in an effort to find evidence of a crime.
-Judges may issue search warrants only if the police can show probable cause that there is criminal activity.
+In Nevada, a search warrant permits police to search an area in an effort to find evidence of a crime.
+Judges may issue search warrants only if the police include an affidavit showing “probable cause” of criminal activity.

 Under certain circumstances, police may execute a search without first securing a search warrant.
 In many situations, police may search automobiles without getting a warrant first.